Soulbound – Book 1: Chapter 2

 “Speaking of hot…,” Cordelia spotted Angel sitting alone at one of the nearby tables.
 She figured he was waiting for Buffy as usual.
 Was it a real date or just another one of their clandestine meetings?
 It was still unclear if what was going on between those two was official.

-Angel folded his hands on the table before dragging his eyes up to hers managing an outwardly calm greeting.
+Guilty as charged, Angel folded his hands on the tabletop before dragging his gaze up to hers managing an outwardly calm greeting.
 “Oh.
 Hi.”

 Cordelia didn’t seem to notice being too wrapped up in her own plans for the evening.
 “Great!
 I’m supposed to be meeting Devon, but he’s nowhere to be seen.”